Benefits of Dried Food:

 Remember, a little goes a long way with dried foods due to their concentrated nature.
 Aim for a handful (about 1/4 cup) as a serving size for most dried fruits.

-Which dried fruits are best for morning energy?
+Which dried foods are best for energy?

 5 Dried Food Recipes (That Actually Taste Great)